Bosnia and Herzegovina

 The Federation, Republika Srpska and Brčko District of Bosnia and Herzegovina each govern themselves, and have their own police departments.
 In addition, the Federation is subdivided into 10 cantons, each with its own cantonal government which operates under the laws of Bosnia and Herzegovina as a whole.
 Each canton has its own Ministry of Interior.

-Under the umbrella of the Ministry of Security, Bosnia and Herzegovina provides national law enforcement and security services through a number of different national institutions, including:
+Under the egis of the Ministry of Security, national law enforcement and security services are provided through a number of national institutions:

-The INTERPOL National Central Bureau (NCB) for Bosnia and Herzegovina is an international division of the Direction for Coordination of Police Bodies.
-It has a staff of 21 employees, including case officers specialized in the following priority fields:
+The INTERPOL National Central Bureau (NCB) for Bosnia and Herzegovina is the international division of the Directorate for the Coordination of Bosnia and Herzegovina Police Bodies.

 - Financial crime;